The Christmas Ball - Emily Owen

 ‘Goodnight.’
 He seemed about to say more but changed his mind.
 Not that it mattered, Molly thought, as she closed the door behind her.
 She could probably guess what it was he wanted to say.

 The clock in the sitting room struck one but neither of its occupants took heed.
 Work was slow at this time of year and they had little to be awake for in the morning.

 ‘So the Krampus android made its way as far as the woodland before it was apprehended?’
 George asked his brother.

 ‘Yes, thank God the androids stopped it.
-It was Maestro’s quick-thinking that saved the day.’
+It was Maestro’s quick thinking that saved the day.’
 Douglas concluded his story with a swig of punch.
-They were sitting on the sofa with the bottle on the table in front of them.
+They were sitting on the parlour sofa with the bottle on the table in front of them.
 The punch was very weak and they’d already had three glasses each.
-There was no chance of George sliding back into old habits, so the two of them were allowed the indulgence of being able to sit and drink amicably together.
+There was little chance of George sliding back into old habits, so the two of them were allowed the indulgence of being able to sit and drink amicably together.

 ‘We’ll dismantle it in the morning, or perhaps the afternoon,’ George corrected himself, rubbing his eyes.

 ‘I know, I feel as though I could sleep the entire day tomorrow.
 I’ve never danced so much in my life.’
 Douglas stretched and felt his leg muscles complain.
 He couldn’t resist a flushed smile, recalling each of the girls he’d danced with.
 ‘Miss Fairweather was practically walking on air as she left,’ he added.

 ‘Do you think you’ll call on her family the next time you’re in town?’